 Chelsea, Pack More Into Life

 Where to stay: Maritim Hotel Stuttgart

 Stuttgart, Germany is a major city that packs a punch without the swarms of tourists like the nearby cities of Munich and Frankfurt.
 There is plenty to do in the city itself such as two car museums (Porsche and Mercedez Benz), visiting the Schlossplatz with the baroque palace standing regal in the background, and taking a stroll in Killesberg park where you can enjoy the biergardens, climb to the top of the Killesberg tower for views of the city below.

 If you have children travelling with you, don’t miss the fun train that makes a round trip around the park, the petting area, and a huge playground complete with water play and a zip line.

 Be sure to book your stay at the Maritim Hotel, Stuttgart due to its location, large rooms, indoor pool, and three onsite restaurants.
 Stuttgart is also the perfect jumping off point to visiting other small towns in the area such as the famous Triberg, Germany with its waterfall, black forest clocks, and cake.
 Or venture off the beaten path to take part in some local German activities like a barefoot walk through the forest.
 With its international airport and connecting flights around Europe, it is easy to see why Stuttgart, Germany would be the perfect European destination.

-Check out this and more in my Top 10 Things to see and do with Kids in Stuttgart.
+Check out this and more in my Top 10 things to see and do with kids in Stuttgart.

 17. Elaphiti Islands, Croatia

-(Krix, Travel Hacker Girl)
+Krix, Travel Hacker Girl

-Where to stay: Guest House Tomić
+Where to stay: Boutique Hotel Tomić